 - The amount of ingredients listed can be adjusted depending on the number of servings you need, just click on the number next to SERVINGS.

-- MAKE SURE THE YEAST IS ACTIVE, IF THIS DEOS NOT BECOME FOAMY WHEN YOU LEFT IT REST WITH THE MILK, DO NOT USED IT, THE PRETZELS WILL NOT BECOME SOFT.
+- MAKE SURE THE YEAST IS ACTIVE, IF THIS DEOS NOT BECOME FROTHY WHEN YOU LEFT IT REST WITH THE MILK, DO NOT USED IT, THE PRETZELS WILL NOT BECOME SOFT.